Mechanical Engineering: 5 Important Courses and Their Content

 Typically, rectilinear, plane curvilinear and space curvilinear motion of particles is studied.
 All these motion of particles are analyzed in rectangular, normal and tangential and polar coordinates.

 II) Kinetics: In this section, force is also embedded into calculations while analyzing the motion of a particle.
 Co-relations between force, mass and acceleration are studied using equations of motion.
 Above mentioned parameters and co-relations are used for rectilinear and curvilinear motion,

 III) Additionally, in order to understand the dynamics of particles undergoing complex motion; different methods including impulse momentum relations, work and kinetic energy, conservation of energy and momentum are also covered in detail.

 Dynamics of Rigid Bodies:

 In later sections of the course, simplified cases studied in the kinetics and kinematics of particles are applied on the plane kinematics and kinetics of rigid bodies.
-This part of the course provides solution to most of the complex real life numerical problems about the rigid bodies.
+This part of the course provides a solution to most of the complex real-life numerical problems about the rigid bodies.

 Rotation, relative velocity and acceleration are studied in the plane kinematics of rigid bodies section.
 Absolute motion of rigid bodies is also analyzed in this section.